 Bastianini wins Grand Prix of the Americas, leads MotoGP title race

-Austin (AFP) – Italy's Enea Bastianini won his second MotoGP race of the season at the Grand Prix of the Americas on Sunday to grab the world championship overall lead.
+Austin (AFP) – Italy's Enea Bastianini won his second MotoGP race of the season at the Grand Prix of the Americas on Sunday and seized control of the world championship.

-The 24-year-old got past fellow Ducati rider and long-time leader Jack Miller with five laps left to add the Austin win to his maiden victory at the season-opener in Qatar.
+The 24-year-old passed fellow Ducati rider, and long-time leader, Jack Miller with five laps left to add the Austin win to his maiden elite class victory at the season-opener in Qatar.

-Australian Miller finished third after also being passed by the Suzuki of Alex Rins, the winner in Texas in 2019.
+Australian Miller, who had stormed into the lead at the start, finished third having also being passed by the Suzuki of Alex Rins, the winner in Texas in 2019.

-That was his worst qualifying performance ever at the Circuit of the Americas.
+"It's a fantastic day.
+Miller had fantastic pace in the first part of the race, then I felt like I had to push, I accelerated like crazy and I won," said Bastianini.

+"Winning here in America is fantastic.
+Now we can eat some burgers!"

-He stormed back through the field into the top 10 at the midway point, even setting a fastest lap in the process.
+However, he stormed back through the field into the top 10 at the midway point, even setting a fastest lap.

 Fourth on Sunday was Suzuki's Joan Mir, the 2020 world champion, with Francesco Bagnaia on another Ducati coming home fifth.